AdaCompNUS/despot/README.md

 ## Integration

-If you are interested in integrating DESPOT into an existing project or using an IDE for editing, we provide a [CMakeLists.txt](CMakeLists.txt) file.
+If you are interested in integrating DESPOT into an existing project or using an IDE for editing, we provide a [CMakeLists.txt](CMakeLists.txt).

 To install DESPOT libraries and header files:
 ```bash